 You can learn more about that option, including having a look at the table of contents and reading the first chapter here.

-If a you’re a “cross that bridge when I get to it” type, you can get the quick and dirty “I just want to work out my routine online and I’ll figure out the rest later as I go” version by continuing to scroll down this page.
+If you’re a “cross that bridge when I get to it” type, you can get the quick and dirty “I just want to work out my routine online and I’ll figure out the rest later as I go” version by continuing to read this page… you got this!

 The Steps to Building a Perfect Wash Routine